The consumption of cheese stimulates the same area in the brain as drugs do. I read that just today.

 The in-house Appenzell cheese dairy restaurant ensures extraordinary gourmet delights.

-Welcome to the in-house Appenzell cheese factory restaurant.
+Welcome to the in-house Appenzell Cheese factory Switzerland restaurant.

 Of course everything here, how should it be otherwise – is about the delicious Appenzeller cheese.

 For connoisseurs there is an extensive breakfast buffet every Sunday from 9 to 11 o’clock.